code-and-effect/effective_assets/README.md

 - Click Services -> IAM from the top-left

 - Select Users from the left-side menu
-- Click Create New Users
+- Click Add user

-- Create just one user with any name
+- Give it a user name

-- Expand the Show User Security Credentials
+- Check Yes Programmatic access, No AWS management console access

-- This displays the AWS Access Key and Secret Access Key.
+- Click Next: Permissions
-- (important) These are the two values you should copy into the effective_assets.rb initializer file
+- Click Create group
-- Click Close.
-It's okay that you didn't download the credentials.
+- Give it a name like 's3-full-access'

-- Return to the Services -> IAM -> Users page
+- Sroll down and select 'AmazonS3FullAccess'
-- Click on the name of the user you just created (not the checkbox, but the username text)
+- Click Create group

-- Click Permissions tab
+- Click Next: Review
-- Click Attach Policy
+- Click Create user

-- Scroll down and Select 'AmazonS3FullAccess'
+- Record the Access key ID and Secret access key.
+These are the two values required by the effective_assets.rb initializer
-- Click Attach Policy
+- Click Close

 This user is now set up and ready to access the S3 Bucket previously created